helloworlder8/computer_vision/docs/en/guides/yolo-performance-metrics.md

 ### Why is the F1 Score important for evaluating YOLOv8 models in object detection?

 The F1 Score is important for evaluating YOLOv8 models because it provides a harmonic mean of precision and recall, balancing both false positives and false negatives.
 It is particularly valuable when dealing with imbalanced datasets or applications where either precision or recall alone is insufficient.
-A high F1 Score indicates that the model effectively detects objects while minimizing both missed detections and false alarms, making it suitable for critical applications like security systems and medical imaging.
+A high F1 Score indicates that the model effectively detects objects while minimizing both missed predn and false alarms, making it suitable for critical applications like security systems and medical imaging.

 ### What are the key advantages of using Ultralytics YOLOv8 for real-time object detection?